eslint/eslint/docs/src/rules/max-nested-callbacks.md

 - https://web.archive.org/web/20220127215850/https://howtonode.org/control-flow-part-ii
 ---

-Enforces a maximum depth that callbacks can be nested.

 Many JavaScript libraries use the callback pattern to manage asynchronous operations.
 A program of any complexity will most likely need to manage several asynchronous operations at various levels of concurrency.
 A common pitfall that is easy to fall into is nesting callbacks, which makes code more difficult to read the deeper the callbacks are nested.